What is Galileo?

-A user will be able to determine their position with the same receiver from any of the satellites in any combination.
+A user will be able to determine their position with a single receiver using any of the satellites in any combination.
 By offering dual frequencies as standard, however, Galileo will deliver real-time positioning accuracy down to the metre range, which is unprecedented for a publicly available system.

-It will guarantee availability of the service under all but the most extreme circumstances and will inform users within seconds of a failure of any satellite.
-This will make it suitable for applications where safety is crucial, such as running trains, guiding cars and landing aircraft.
+Galileo will guarantee availability of the service under all but the most extreme circumstances and will inform users within seconds of a failure of any satellite.
+This will make it suitable for applications where safety is critical, such as controlling trains and landing aircraft.

 The first experimental Galileo satellite, GIOVE-A, was launched on 28 December 2005.
 The objective of this mission was to characterise and validate the critical technologies required for Galileo, which were developed under ESA contracts.

 GIOVE-A results are largely in line with specifications, which gives good confidence for the future of the programme and shows that Galileo is on the right track.

 GIOVE-B will be launched in late April 2008.
 This mission will continue the work started by